 Site Title: Quite simply this is the main title for your domain.
 This is the title which is displayed in your visitors browser and is used by Google to build your search listing so keeping things relevant and clean here are a must.
 Depending on the theme, this is also the text displayed when no logo is present/provided.

 Site Tagline: Much like the site title we cover above – this is supplementary text used to describe your blog.
 In many themes this is not displayed however, but do take care to keep things relevant to your sites content for good SEO.
+Understand the differences of guest posts vs niche edits, and use them wisely to improve the SEO score of your websites.

 WordPress/Site URL: This is the domain where your site is hosted, in most cases WordPress will fill this information for you, however if your changing your domain, or perhaps setting up a HTTPS plugin, you may need to change things here.
 As this post series is aimed at the beginner WP users, we wont cover this too much at this stage.